-We aim to meet you on an on-going basis.
-We assess progress on your overall financial plan and any changes in circumstances and actions required by either you or us
+We assess progress on your overall financial plan and any changes in circumstances and actions required by either you or us.

-To establish the most suitable debt solution to your personal circumstances and preferences, we will need to complete a full face-to-face or telephone financial review:
+To establish the most suitable debt solution to your personal circumstances and preferences, we will need to complete a full telephone financial review:

 - We establish whether there are emergencies or priorities ahead of your debts that need to be dealt with

 - We determine your financial circumstances, the cause of these and your level of financial vulnerability

 - We complete a statement-of-affairs with you and list all debts, including a review of the unsecured creditors and lenders that you owe money to, which should be visible on your Experian credit report

 - We determine which payments are a priority: - Mortgage or rent - Secured loans - Utilities - Council tax - Priority arrears payments - Court enforced payments ›› We are able to offer legal support on any pending court action, such as county court judgments (CCJs)

 - We establish an affordable household budget using industry recognised ‘trigger figures’, this will determine whether there is a deficit

 - Assessing whether there are any assets that may need to be taken into account, this can include PPI reclaims

 - Taking account of your preferences, to establish the debt solutions that you are eligible for